re-data/re-data/deployment/aws_ec2_awslinux/deployment.md

 ## Troubleshooting

-If you have any problems with running obove please join our [Slack](https://join.slack.com/t/redatahq/shared_invite/zt-jk8imy5f-OPjSHv7fCpfYUGyktw_qvw)
+If you have any problems with running above please join our [Slack](https://join.slack.com/t/redatahq/shared_invite/zt-jk8imy5f-OPjSHv7fCpfYUGyktw_qvw)
 We will be happy to help! :)